lanl/CoARCT/README.md

 Minor tweaks.
 Hopefully CMake configuration is improved.
 Also added ability to configure compiler instances in unit tests; this should permit more complex test inputs.

 ## Known issues

+These issues did not arise this time with my standard build on a Mac.
+But I'll mention them again, in case they come up.

 ### futimens on OSX